 Specializes in driving impact and creating value for organizations serving those who serve our nation.

-Prior to joining the Bush Institute, Colonel Howe spent over 24-years in the United States Army.
-An Infantry and Special Forces Officer, he culminated his service commanding the 7th Special Forces Group for fourteen months.
+Colonel Howe served in the United States Army for over 24-years as an Infantry and Special Forces Officer.
+He culminated his service commanding the 7th Special Forces Group for fourteen months.
 Miguel has led US, Special Operations, and International forces in Latin America, Iraq, and Afghanistan.
 He was appointed by Presidential Commission as a White House Fellow and appointed to serve as senior advisor to the CEO of the Millennium Challenge Corporation.
 He also commanded a recruiting Battalion.
 Miguel is a graduate of the United States Military Academy and earned a Master of Arts in National Security Studies from Georgetown University.
 Miguel is married and the proud father of two children on the pathway to national service.

 Inaugural April and Jay Graham Fellow of the Military Service Initiative at the George W. Bush Institute